-Upon completion of this offering, we will have outstanding an aggregate of 41,658,986 shares of common stock, assuming no exercise of the underwriters' overallotment option and no exercise of outstanding options or warrants that were outstanding as of June 30, 2004, and 9,334,509 shares of Class A common stock, assuming the expected sale of 366,768 shares of Class A common stock to GSK concurrently with the closing of this offering.
+Upon completion of this offering, we will have outstanding an aggregate of overallotment option and no exercise of outstanding options or warrants, and shares of Class A common stock, assuming no exercise of the underwriters' overallotment option and no exercise of outstanding options or warrants, and shares of Class A common stock, assuming the expected sale of shares of Class A common stock to GSK concurrently with the closing of this offering.
 Of these shares, the shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, unless one of our existing affiliates as that term is defined in Rule 144 under the Securities Act purchases such shares.

-The remaining 36,458,986 shares of our common stock held by existing stockholders are restricted shares or are restricted by the contractual provisions described below.
+The remaining shares of our common stock held by existing stockholders are restricted shares or are restricted by the contractual provisions described below.
 Restricted shares may be sold in the public market only if registered or if they qualify for an exemption from registration under Rules 144, 144(k) or 701 of the Securities Act, which are summarized below.
-Of these restricted shares, 27,472,413 shares will be available for resale in the public market in reliance on Rule 144(k), 27,114,569 of which shares are restricted by the terms of the lock-up agreements described below.
-The remaining 8,986,573 shares become eligible for resale in the public market at various dates thereafter, all of which shares are restricted by the terms of the lock-up agreements.
+Of these restricted shares, shares will be available for resale in the public market in reliance on Rule 144(k), of which shares are restricted by the terms of the lock-up agreements described below.
+An additional shares will be available for resale in the public market in reliance on Rule 144, of which shares are restricted by the terms of the lock-up agreements.
+The remaining shares become eligible for resale in the public market at various dates thereafter, all of which shares are restricted by the terms of the lock-up agreements.
 The table below sets forth the approximate number of shares eligible for future sale:

-Days after Date of this Prospectus Approximate Additional Number of Shares Becoming Eligible for Future Sale Comment On Effectiveness 357,844 Freely tradable shares sold in offering; shares salable under Rule 144(k) that are not locked up 90 Days Shares subject to vested options salable under Rule 144 and Rule 701 that are not locked up 180 Days 38,457,626 Lock-up released; shares subject to vested options salable under Rule 701 and oustanding shares salable under Rule 144 Thereafter 4,423,502 Restricted securities held for 1 year or less
+Days after Date of this Prospectus Approximate Additional Number of Shares Becoming Eligible for Future Sale Comment On Effectiveness Freely tradable shares sold in offering; shares salable under Rule 144(k) that are not locked up 90 Days Shares subject to vested options salable under Rule 144 and Rule 701 that are not locked up 180 Days Lock-up released; shares subject to vested options salable under Rule 701 and oustanding shares salable under Rule 144 Thereafter Restricted securities held for 1 year or less

 Under Rule 144 as currently in effect, beginning 90 days after the date of this prospectus, a person who has beneficially owned restricted shares for at least one year and has complied with the requirements described below would be entitled to sell some of its shares within any three-month period.
-That number of shares cannot exceed the greater of one percent of the number of shares of our common stock then outstanding, which will equal approximately 416,590 shares immediately after this offering, or the average weekly trading volume of our common stock on the Nasdaq National Market during the four calendar weeks preceding the filing of a notice on Form 144 reporting the sale.
+That number of shares cannot exceed the greater of one percent of the number of shares of our common stock then outstanding, which will equal approximately shares immediately after this offering, or the average weekly trading volume of our common stock on the Nasdaq National

+Market during the four calendar weeks preceding the filing of a notice on Form 144 reporting the sale.
 Sales under Rule 144 are also restricted by manner of sale provisions, notice requirements and the availability of current public information about our company.
 Rule 144 also provides that our affiliates who are selling shares of our common stock that are not restricted shares must nonetheless comply with the same restrictions applicable to restricted shares with the exception of the holding period requirement.